WolvenSpirit/http-rest-api/README.md

                     }
 ```

+The service can be easily extended by defining handler functions in router file and then registering them with the mux map in Router class.

 ### Prometheus

 This setup already scrapes API and Traefik, check it here `http://localhost:9007/graph`.
 ![Traefik heap graph](readme_assets/traefik_heap_graph.png?raw=true)

 Endpoint for checking discovered targets (Traefik and API should be there) `http://localhost:9007/api/v1/targets`.

+### Grafana
+Grafana default credentials are admin/admin.
+This dashboard is added as a convenience for visualizations of data from PostgreSQL and Prometheus.
+The above databases can be added easily as sources, reference the host as the service name:

+- Postgres is `db:5432`
+- Prometheus is `prometheus:9090`

 ### Traefik dashboard